 The stumps would not be removed.
-Anecdotal evidence suggests that the stumps will rot to the point that they can be dislodged with a farm-sized tractor and offset disc plough after a period of 5 years or so.
+Anecdotal evidence suggests that the stumps will rot to the point that they can be dislodged with a farm-sized tractor and offset disc plough 5 years or so.

 In the meantime, the area can be grazed with sheep with a carrying capacity not dissimilar to the carrying capacity should the hedgerows not be there.
 Any loss of pasture would be offset by the increase in the benefits derived from improved shade and shelter.